-Collective (enterprise) agreement 1

-An agreement made at your workplace or firm between your employer and either a union or a group of employees.
+Collective (enterprise) agreement 1 An agreement made at your workplace or firm between your employer and either a union or a group of employees.
 It may sometimes be known as an Enterprise Agreement.

-Individual agreement (or contract) 2

-Combination of collective / enterprise agreement and individual agreement This will apply in those cases where you are covered by a collective (i.e. enterprise) agreement, but are paid above the rate specified in that agreement.
-3

-Paid exactly the Award rate 4

-None of the above 8

-Other arrangement (please describe)
+Combination of collective / enterprise agreement and individual agreement 3 This will apply in those cases where you are covered by a collective (i.e. enterprise) agreement, but are paid above the rate specified in that agreement.
+Paid exactly the Award rate 4 None of the above 8 Other arrangement (please describe)